sensorfleet/sensorfleet.github.io/_posts/2021-08-04-Streaming-events-from-SensorFleet-to-Elastic-Stack-or-Azure-Sentinel.md

             "source_instrument" => "logforwarder_0@testsensor",
                          "type" => "instruments.logforwarder.pipeline_stats",

 Checking the Elastic Stack, we can see events being properly indexed by
 ElasticSearch:

   <img src="/img/posts/logforwarder_2/img_11.png" title="" width=500>

 ### Other SIEM systems

 Logstash supports many other output plugins.
-For example, The SensorFleet integration includes a Microsoft Sentinel (Azure Loganalytics) plugin by default.
-Example output plugin configuration for that:
+For example, The SensorFleet integration includes a Azure Sentinel (Loganalytics) plugin by default.
+Here is an example output plugin configuration for that:

-    # Example for Microsoft Sentinel
+    # Example for Azure Sentinel
     microsoft-logstash-output-azure-loganalytics {
       workspace_id => "your-uuid-here"
       workspace_key => "your-key-here"